Spectral decomposition and high-accuracy Greens functions: Overcoming the Nyquist-Shannon limit via complex-time Krylov expansion

 \twocolumngrid The costs to evaluate~\cref{eq:K} are dominated by the scalar products to obtain $M_{nm}$, $\tilde H^\mathrm{eff}_{nm}$ and $Y_{AB,n}(t)$.
 Here, the most expensive part is the computation of the $Y_{AB,n}(t)$'s, which have to be done for all real and complex\hyp time evolved states $\ket{\varphi_A(t)}$ and $\ket{\varphi^m_B}$, respectively.
-However, these can be parallelized trivially because they are all independent of each other and the actual~\gls{TN} operations to evaluate overlaps are subleading compared to the time evolutions~\cite{Paeckel2019}.
-So far, the complex angle $\alpha$ is a free parameter.
-In order to choose a proper value, the relevant observation is that via its role as an exponential damping of higher energy\hyp contributions, $\alpha$ controls how quickly states at later times become linearly dependent.
-As soon as this happens, no additional information about the spectrum of $\mathbf H^\mathrm{eff}$ can be gained and by~\cref{eq:K} this fixes the approximation quality of $K^T_{AB}$.
-We check the occurance of linear dependent Krylov states by monitoring the rank of the Gram matrix $\mathbf M$ via its eigenvalues.
-Since the actual complex\hyp time evolutions can be run in parallel, we performed simulations for different choices of $\alpha$.
-Afterwards, we chose that evolution, which reached the largest final time while maximizing the rank of $\mathbf M$. \paragraph*{$S-1/2$ Heisenberg chain}
+Luckily, these are all independent on each other, can be parallelized trivially, and the actual~\gls{TN} operations to evaluate overlaps are subleading compared to the time evolutions~\cite{Paeckel2019}.
+The convergence of the Green's function augmented by the complex\hyp time Krylov space correction~\cref{eq:K} can be analyzed in terms of Arnoldi iterations.
+A rigorous upper bound for the approximation error is derived in~\footnote{See Supplemental Material at [URL will be inserted by publisher] for a detailed error analysis, which includes Refs. \cite{lubich_errors,lubich_timeevolve,Stoudenmire:2013eq,Shen2023}} yielding the practically relevant noise threshold